Keep grilling interesting all summer with these easy smoky turkey burgers with tzatziki.

 - Make the tzatziki.
 Combine grated cucumbers, garlic, yogurt, mint, olive oil, lemon, salt, and pepper in a large bowl.
 Stir to combine.
 Cover and place in the fridge until ready to use.

 - Make the burger patties.
 Heat olive oil over medium heat, and sauté the onions and garlic until softened (about 7 minutes).
-In a large bowl, combine garlic and onions with turkey, feta, and spices.
-Stir until just combined.
-Form into four even patties, and using the back of a spoon, create a slight indent in the center of each to help them cook evenly.
+Set aside to cool.
+In a large bowl, combine onions with turkey, egg, feta, and spices.
+Using clean hands or a fork. stir and mash everything together until just combined.
+Form into four thick yet flat, evenly sized patties.
 Sprinkle with additional spices if desired.

 Notes